-Below I break down the best online-exclusive AT&T bundle deal as of January 10th, 2020
+Below I break down today’s best online-exclusive AT&T bundle deal.

 Almost anyone can sign up.
 AT&T is widely available just about everywhere in the US, and is likely available in your area.
 Plus AT&T compares well against the top ISPs such as Verizon Fios.
 To check your availability, click the link above.
 To learn more, read on…